bluss/bluss.github.io/_posts/2016-10-17-control-flow-for-visitors.markdown

 [1]: https://docs.rs/petgraph/

-It’s a visitor callback based graph traversal function, and of course it should support breaking the traversal early if the user needs that.
+It’s a visitor callback based graph traversal function, and of course it should support breaking the traversal early.

-One common solution is to use a boolean return value in the visitor callback.
+One common solution is to use a boolean return value for the visitor closure.
 `true` to continue, and `false` to break — or is it the other way around?
-At this point I much prefer enums to booleans, they make the code so much easier to both read and write.
+At this point in my Rust experience much prefer enums to booleans, they make the code easier to both read and write.

 Enums are one of Rust’s absolute best features, and we can quickly express what we want.
 We allow the user to break with a value: